Wahroonga railway station: Landscape

 Trees (five Hill's fig trees (Ficus microcarpa var.'Hillii') and some shrubs are planted on the island platform give added importance to the pleasant visual appearance.
-These have been well cared for by State Rail and council staff.
 Their presence is unique on this line and unusual in a railway setting due to the difficulty in easy maintenance where road access is not available.
 They date to the 1910s as evidenced in photographs.

-Appropriate shrubs and trees have been planted in the centre line of the platform on both sides of the centrally located building since its earliest days.
-These are well cared for and add to the stylish setting of the station.
+Shrubs and trees have been planted in the centre line of the platform on both sides of the centrally located building since its earliest days.

 Grounds on the east and west of the tracks are also densely planted with a mixture of native and exotic trees and shrubs.
 These are maintained by Ku-Ring-Gai Shire Council.
 There is a dense mixed planting on the eastern side's grounds.
 This includes the unusual large shrub, horned holly (Ilex cornuta), native cypress/Port Jackson pine (Callitris columellaris), strawberry tree (Arbutus unedo), a rare rainforest tree, the Davidson plum (Davidsonia pruriens), Camellia japonica cv.s and laurustinus (Viburnum tinus).
 The western side grounds plantings include a tall swamp cypress (Taxodium distichum) and a hoop pine (Araucaria cunninghamii).